JasonLocklin/Dissertation/SA/Methods.md

 Each trial of the line bisection task began with a black screen.
 The participant was asked to place their finger on the keyboard space-bar.
-While the key was depressed, after a jittered time interval (approximately 0.5 seconds), a horizontal 25 degrees (20cm) by 0.3 degrees white bar appeared on the screen.
-The line was always centred, but was vertically jittered from trial to trial by up to 6.6 degrees.
+While the key was depressed, after a jittered time interval (approximately 0.5 seconds), a horizontal 25º (20cm) by 0.3º white bar appeared on the screen.
+The line was always centred, but was vertically jittered from trial to trial by up to 6.6º.
 When the line appeared, the participant was instructed touch the bar where they perceived the centre-most point was, as "quickly as possible."
 However, the line remained on screen for 1700ms, or until a touch-response was